Josie Long: Career

 On 21 and 23 August 2009 Long performed at the Green Man Festival.
 On 15 November 2009, Long was the guest on the Dave Gorman radio show on Absolute Radio and the subsequent podcast of the show, before making her second appearance with Iain Lee, this time on Iain Lee's 2 Hour Long Late Night Radio Show, on the same station eight days later.
 She occasionally wrote for Alan Moore's underground magazine Dodgem Logic.

 On 15 January 2010 she was a contestant on Channel 4's panel show 8 Out of 10 Cats.
-On 18 March 2010 she appeared on the BBC Two comedy quiz TV programme show The Bubble, during which she notably wore a garment displaying Nye Bevan-related witticisms.
+On 18 March 2010 she appeared on the BBC Two comedy quiz TV programme show The Bubble.
 She wrote and performed three short plays as part of BBC Radio 4's Afternoon Play series, including one about apostrophes.

 Since 2010, Long has been involved with the anti-tax-avoidance activist group UK Uncut, and in 2011 co-founded The Arts Emergency Service, a charity helping young people in education.
 She has on occasion promoted these groups through her stand-up and has also performed stand-up at protests and occupations, including the 2011 Hetherington House Occupation.

 Long presented a Saturday morning radio show with Andrew Collins on BBC 6 Music and runs a monthly comedy club at The Black Heart in Camden Town, recordings of which are used for her new podcast The Lost Treasures of the Black Heart.

 In 2012, Long toured the UK with Grace Petrie, Tom Parry and the activism group UK Uncut to protest against public-sector government funding cuts.
 Long and director Doug King also produced two short comedy films in Glasgow called Let's Go Swimming and Romance and Adventure, which were nominated for a BAFTA Scotland New Talent Award.
 The pair toured independent cinemas across the UK during Autumn 2013.

 Long has been a Doctor Who fan since she was a child and she is interviewed for the special features of several classic series DVD releases, including Nightmare of Eden and Dragonfire.